-From about 1878, Rev. Phillips Brooks, Rector of Trinity Church, also lived at 175 Marlborough.
-He continued to live there in 1880, but moved soon thereafter to the newly-completed Trinity Church Rectory at 233 Clarendon.
+Rev. Brooks continued to live at 175 Marlborough during the 1879-1880 season, but moved thereafter to the newly-completed Trinity Church Rectory at 233 Clarendon.

-During the 1880-1881 winter season, the Andrewses were joined at 175 Marlborough by merchant and ship owner George Bruce Upton, Jr., and his wife, Geraldine Ipolite (Russell) Rivers Upton.
+During the 1880-1881 winter season, 175 Marlborough was the home of merchant and ship owner George Bruce Upton, Jr., and his wife, Geraldine Ipolite (Russell) Rivers Upton.
 They had lived at 105 Marlborough during the previous season.
 They also maintained a home in Milton.
-They had moved from 175 Marlborough by the next season, and by the 1882-1883 season were living at 171 Marlborough.
+They had moved from 175 Marlborough by the next season and by the 1882-1883 season were living at 171 Marlborough.

 In 1882, 175 Marlborough was the home of Richard Olney and his wife Agnes (Thomas) Olney.
 They had lived in Forest Hills in 1880.

 Richard Olney was an attorney and later would become US Attorney General and Secretary of State under President Grover Cleveland.